TERMINATOR-96/namaste-react-repo/README.md

 - useState() -> superpowerful state variables in react
 - useEffect()
 - whenever the state variable updates, the react rerenders the component

+# Why react is fast?
+This is because react does efficient DOM manipulation because it has a virtual DOM.